TheMythologist/tp/docs/DeveloperGuide.md

 - Generate **specific**, **context-aware** error messages
 - **Prevent successful execution** when input formats are incorrect

-Therefore, we had create a custom **GreyBookParser** in attempts to improve input handling and provide feedback for every invalid command.
+Therefore, we created a custom **GreyBookParser** in an attempt to improve input handling and provide feedback for every invalid command.

 ### Effort Required
 Our team invested considerable effort not just in feature development, but also in usability, validation, and extensibility.